sarahyucodes/github-api-coding-challenge/README.md

 2. ```docker-compose up```
 3. backend should be listening at :8080, frontend should be running at :3000

+The image for this application is here: https://hub.docker.com/repository/docker/sarahyucodes/github-api-coding-challenge

 ## Technology
 I built this project using [create-react-app](https://create-react-app.dev/) and [React Redux](https://react-redux.js.org/)/[React Toolkit](https://redux-toolkit.js.org/).
 For styling, I used [Tailwind CSS](https://tailwindcss.com/), which I like for its utility cases and how quickly it allows me to spin up simple and clean user interfaces.
 For testing, I am using [Jest](https://jestjs.io/) and [Testing Library](https://testing-library.com/) (pre-packaged with create-react-app).